dikortis/LetsTalkETC/Episodes/Episode_13.md

-remembered that they spent a lot of time lurking in in cyberpunk news groups in the usenet and I remember reading the things by by the wit leaks guy now I just forgot his name a bias ang sorry yes and and and reading stuff by health in a four for example and the PGP guys I remember using PGP I don't remember it was 1.0 or 2.0 but when it was a
+remembered that they spent a lot of time lurking in in cyberpunk news groups in the usenet and I remember reading the things by the wit leaks guy now I just forgot his name a bias ang sorry yes and and reading stuff by health in a four for example and the PGP guys I remember using PGP I don't remember it was 1.0 or 2.0 but when it was a